jj1bdx/cmoy-bdx/README.md

 * The output jack is now 1/4" or 6.5mm diameter jack.
 No electrical difference, but for compatibility with my headphones.

 * C1 (2.2uF between VR and OPamp input) can be removed and short-circuited if the input is guaranteed to be DC voltage free.
-(In my case I attach a TI PCM2704 USB DAC board to the amplifier with dedicated 2.2uF mylar caps.)
+(In my case I attach a TI PCM2704 USB DAC board to the amplifier with dedicated 2.2uF mylar caps.
+See [Akizuki Denshi's PCM2704 board kit](http://akizukidenshi.com/catalog/g/gK-05369/) (article in ja\_JP).

 * Choice of input volume: Panasonic's EVJ-Y10F03A14 (available as [Digi-Key part number P2G1103-ND](http://www.digikey.com/product-detail/en/EVJ-Y10F03A14/P2G1103-ND/243525) ) is a very good choice as a 10kohm x 2 audio curve potentiometer.
 Do not put too much force on each of the connection leads because they are thin and get easily bent.